 A trip to White Rock can easily fill the better part of a day.
 It will take you approximately one hour to get there from Bridgeport SkyTrain Station.
 When you arrive you can enjoy a stroll along the 2 kilometer promenade and out onto the ½ kilometer long pier for some great views across the water and back towards the hillside homes of White Rock.

 Take some time to explore the White Rock Museum located in the historic 1913 railroad station near the pier (check their website for hours).
 Later you can cross the road and browse through the many quaint specialty and gift stores that parallel the beach.

-For lunch or dinner you will probably find it hard to choose from among the many great places to eat across from the beach.
-If you enjoy fish & chips, we highly recommend Kahunas Fish and Chips.
+For lunch or dinner you will probably find it hard to choose from among the many small eateries across from the beach.
+White Rock beach is a perfect place to enjoy some delicious fish and chips.
 You won't be disappointed.
-They are located near the eastern end of the promenade about a 14 minute walk from the pier.

 Facts For Your Visit

 This beautiful beach has 8 klm of sand and shallow water for the kids.
 The east side of the beach makes it easy for kids to play in shallow tide pools,...
 Read More

 Jen H. Jul-16-2022

 Nice beach and busy pier.
 Parking is expensive in my opinion so be prepared to pay (EG: 2 hours = $8 and in effect 7 days a week).
 A nice day date with...
 Read More